 Feed shortages, especially in early lactation, can increase condition score loss, resulting in an increased risks of metabolic diseases, such as ketosis.
 There is also a likelihood of lower production and slower cycling.

 Having maize silage on hand for the times of year when the season doesn’t go as expected makes great sense.
 Provided it is well-compacted and sealed, maize silage can be stored on-farm for several seasons without a deterioration in quality and fed when required.

-Among the most significant reasons to grow maize is its efficacy in reducing nitrogen leaching.
-Growing a high-yielding maize crop removes excessive soil nutrients which have dropped out of the root zone of shallow-rooted pasture species.
+Among the most significant reasons to grow maize is its ability to reduce nitrogen leaching.
+Maize, with its deep-rooting structure, removes excessive soil nutrients which have dropped out of the root zone of shallow-rooted pasture species.